+Members told us that as access to services and rights increasingly moved online, marginalised people and their organisations have become increasingly excluded.
 Members asked us to work with them to connect digitally excluded Londoners to highlight intersecting barriers to digital inclusion and rights to ‘in real life’ (IRL) alternatives.

 7 Deadly Sins of Digital Exclusion

-As part of this we have developed the 7 Deadly Sins of #DigitalExclusion which includes examples of how to overcome barriers to make sure all Londoners are part of the #DigitalRevolution.
+Before the pandemic we developed the #7DeadlySins of #DigitalExclusion with our members.
+It includes examples of how to overcome barriers to make sure all Londoners are part of the #DigitalRevolution.
 What do you think?
 Could this help you explain digital exclusion to stakeholders and statutory authorities?
 How could it be better?
 Do you have examples of good practice you want to share?
-Read the whole 7 Deadly Sins of Digital Exclusion or 👀summary below
+Read the whole 7 Deadly Sins of Digital Exclusion or 👀images to the right

 Please contact mhairi@HEARequality.org.uk for more information.